nikMichel/StayPositiveAPI/README.md

 There are three API endpoints exposed

-1. `/mlmmodel` (method: GET): This will return the Pretrained model used on the English language using a masked language modeling (MLM) objective.
+1. `/mlmmodel` (method: GET, response: JSON String): This will return the Pretrained model used on the English language using a masked language modeling (MLM) objective.

 2. `/all` (method: POST, response: JSON String): This will return suggestions regardless of sentiment (max 5).
 Body must be a JSON object with the following property: